groverkaran/django-comments-tree/docs/example.rst

 The simple example project features:

  #.
 An Articles App, with a model ``Article`` whose instances accept comments.
  #.
-Confirmation by mail is required before the comment hit the database, unless ``COMMENTS_XTD_CONFIRM_EMAIL`` is set to False.
+Confirmation by mail is required before the comment hit the database, unless ``COMMENTS_TREE_CONFIRM_EMAIL`` is set to False.
 Authenticated users don't have to confirm comments.
  #.
 Follow up notifications via mail.
  #.
 Mute links to allow cancellation of follow-up notifications.
  #.
 No nested comments.